humza909/LLM_Survey/README.md

 * **The CoT Collection:** Improving Zero-shot and Few-shot Learning of Language Models via Chain-of-Thought Fine-Tuning, arXiv, 2023. [[Paper](https://arxiv.org/abs/2305.14045)]
 * From zero to hero: Examining the power of symbolic tasks in instruction tuning, arXiv, 2023. [[Paper](https://arxiv.org/abs/2304.07995)]

-### Instruction-tuned with LLMs Generated Datasets
+### Instruction-tuning with LLMs Generated Datasets